Q. Why do you need volunteers?

 Q. What support will I receive?

 You are very well supported during your journey with LEAH.
 You are supported on the course by the facilitator and teaching assistants.
 You are also supported by the Training Co-ordinator.
 From then on a Co-ordinator, who pairs you with a client, will support you during the whole relationship.
-Support is given by email, phone and volunteers are welcome to make an appointment and come into the office.
+Support is given by email, phone and we are running volunteer zoom coffee mornings.

 All tutor-client pairs have a 6 monthly review and an end of year review.
-We also offer quarterly Tutor Network Meetings and social events throughout the year.
+We also offer a peer mentor, quarterly Tutor Network Meetings and social events throughout the year.

 Q. Can I claim travel expenses?